 Knockout is the brand name of a series of roses that, in our experience, outperform any other rose on the market today.
-They have excellent disease resistance, cold hardiness, sun tolerance and even self-deadhead their own spent blooms!
-Also check out Drift Roses.
-They bred by the same people who brought us Knock Out but they are a low growing, spreading rose that is just as easy to grow.
+They have excellent disease resistance, cold hardiness, sun tolerance, and even self-deadhead their own spent blooms!
+Also, check out Drift Roses.
+They are bred by the same people who brought us Knock Out but they are a low-growing, spreading rose that is just as easy to grow.

 What makes Endless Summer® Hydrangeas so popular?

 Endless Summer is a group of Hydrangea bred by Dr. Michael Dirr that perform exceptionally in our area.
 They have an incredible bloom period, with excellent reblooming from June all the way to dormancy.
-They also bloom on both old and new growth, ensuring excellent flower production, even if you prune them in mid bloom cycle!
+They also bloom on both old and new growth, ensuring excellent flower production, even if you prune them in mid-bloom!

-Proven Winners has a rigorous trailing program that tests plants longer than most.
+Proven Winners has a rigorous training program that tests plants longer than most.
 You can say that each plant is “proven” before it gets to us.
 Proven Winners is great at listening to what you want and finding plants that fit.
-You can be confident that if it’s a Proven Winner, it will be easy to grow and care for and preform all season.
-Look for our Proven Winner displays in Shrubs, Perennials and in the greenhouse.
+You can be confident that if it’s a Proven Winner, it will be easy to grow and care for and perform all season.
+Look for our Proven Winner displays in Shrubs, Perennials, and in the greenhouse.
 Proven Winners and Van Wilgen’s; it doesn’t get any better than that.

 Do you have sod?

 We do carry sod when it is available.
 The cutting season for sod varies every year.
-We have even sold sod after Christmas.
-Our sod is 100% Kentucky Blue Grass.
-It is sold in 2’x5’ strips equaling 10 square feet.
-We do keep sod in stock throughout the season and deliveries usually arrive on Tuesdays/ Fridays.
-For order over 50 pieces (500 sq. ft.) we highly suggest having us arrange a drop ship straight to you direct from the sod farm.
+Our sod is 100% Kentucky Blue Grass and is sold in 2’x5’ strips equaling 10 square feet.
+We do keep sod in stock throughout the season with regular deliveries arriving during the week.
+For orders over 50 pieces (500 sq. ft.), we highly suggest having us arrange a drop-ship straight to you direct from the sod farm.
 It is a huge time saver as well as big cost savings.

 What do I need for a raised vegetable bed?

 The key to a great raised bed is great soil.
-You want to make sure you have a topsoil that is high in organic matter.
-We recommend topsoil mixed with compost.
-Also make sure you have a nicely balanced pH.
-Ask Stacey to test your soil and she can give you an idea where you pH is measuring.
+You want to make sure you have topsoil that is high in organic matter.
+Check out our recommended mixture here.

 What are the best vegetables for small space gardening?